In Israel’s call for mass evacuation, Palestinians hear echoes of their original catastrophic exodus

 “It is a catastrophe for Palestinians, it is a Nakba,” he said.
 “They are displacing an entire population from its homeland.”

-Israel has vowed to crush Hamas after its bloody incursion last weekend, in which militants killed over 1,300 Israelis, many in brutal fashion, and captured around 150 — including soldiers, men, women, children and older adults.
+Israel has vowed to crush Hamas after its bloody Oct.
+7 incursion.
+Militants killed over 1,300 Israelis, many in brutal fashion, and captured around 150 — including soldiers and civilians, young and old.
 Israel has launched blistering waves of airstrikes on Gaza in response that have already killed over 1,500 Palestinians, and the war appears set to escalate further.

 On Friday, Israel called on all Palestinians living in northern Gaza, including Gaza City, to head south.
 The evacuation orders apply to more than a million people, about half the population of the narrow, 40-kilometer (25-mile) coastal strip.